Mexican Independence Tour of Guanajuato - Foto 1

 Description

-Finally, we will drop you off in the center of Guanajuato, near the Juarez Theater, approximately 8 hours after the initial pickup.
+We will return you to the center of Guanajuato, near the Juarez Theater, approximately 8 hours after pickup.

 Partial closures